HafsaRizvi2278/Restaurant-Menu-App/README.md

 A **fully functional Online Food Ordering System** built using **PHP** with the **CodeIgniter Framework**.

-This project is perfect for IT students (1st, 2nd, and final year) and simulates a **real-world food ordering experience** with essential features like admin management, customer cart, order tracking, and more.
+This project was developed as an internship task, simulating a **real-world food ordering system** with features such as admin management, customer cart, order tracking, and more.

 ---